B2.10 Identify proportional and non-proportional situations and apply proportional reasoning to solve problems.

 Situations involving a proportional relationship can be solved intuitively with proportional reasoning.

-A relationship is non-proportional when 2 variables do not change at the same rate.
+A relationship is non-proportional when two variables do not change at the same rate.
 For example, a deposit of $5 one month and $2 the next is not proportional because the growth is not constant.
 Its graphical representation would be irregular, not a straight line.

 However, some straight lines are considered to be non-proportional relationships.